 If you are reading this and it’s resonating with you, you are not alone.
-As a Colorado therapist and online life coach, I work with clients around feelings of shame and establishing a healthy relationship with their emotions, life events, and people.
-If feelings of shame are impacting your life, causing unhappiness, distraught, or the inability to fully live your life, go to work, or interact with others – then you may be experiencing toxic shame.
+As a Denver therapist and online life coach, I work with clients around feelings of shame and establishing a healthy relationship with their emotions, life events, and people.
+If feelings of shame are impacting your life, causing unhappiness, distress, or the inability to fully live your life, go to work, or interact with others then you may be experiencing toxic shame.

 Signs of Toxic Shame